-The somewhat odd title for this post connects to a Writing I example I often use for describing the difference between a good source and a bad source when doing sourced writing for academia (university writing, writing for publication…).
+The somewhat odd title for this post connects to a writing class example I often use for describing the difference between a good source and a bad source when doing sourced writing for academia (university writing, writing for publication…).
 In this post, I am going to extend this small, mildly humorous example to ridiculous lengths.

 Let’s assume you are writing about cheese.
 There’s a lot of information about cheese out there and if you are doing university-level writing, you know that not every source has the same worth.
 My perennial example had to be modified a bit after the demise of both Angelfire and Geocities sites.
 Updated a bit, the rule of thumb is that if you go to Joe’s Cheese Site, you know, the one with the animated GIF Christmas lights and the dancing hamsters juggling Gouda cheese balls, you should have some inkling that although Joe may really like cheese, he’s probably not the authoritative source you are looking for.